MV Le Joola: Voyage and incident

 Investigations later revealed that no alarm had been triggered, and no distress signal had been transmitted to Dakar or Ziguinchor.
-It wasn't until around 7 a.m. that authorities learned of the disaster from passing vessels.
+It was not until around 7 am that authorities learned of the disaster from passing vessels.
 Even then, their response was delayed.
 According to a report by Senegalese investigators, the Senegalese Air Force did not dispatch search-and-rescue aircraft until nearly noon.
 Instead, it was local fishermen with pirogues that initially recovered bodies and rescued survivors.
 They were able to rescue a few people but also recovered several bodies that were floating around Le Joola.
-At 2pm, they rescued a 15-year-old boy.
+At 2 pm, they rescued a 15-year-old boy.
 The boy confirmed that there were still many people trapped alive inside the ship; there were reports of noises and screaming coming from within.
 Only 64 passengers survived.
 Of more than 600 women aboard, only one woman, Mariama Diouf, survived; she was pregnant at the time.
 Among the first responders was diver Ismaila Ndaw.
 Upon reaching the vessel in the afternoon and entering through the restaurant area, he was confronted with hundreds of bodies, some still clasping hands.
 Moving towards the bow, Ndaw encountered the sealed first-class cabins, which remained unflooded.
 Inside, some passengers gestured through the port windows.
 However, Ndaw explained that they lacked the necessary equipment, such as welding torches, to breach the hull, and opening the cabin doors risked causing the already-floating boat to sink.
 Ndaw noted that none of the passengers he saw alive in the cabins were rescued.

-Le Joola remained capsized but afloat until around 3pm, at which point it finally sank stern first, taking with it those who were unable to get out of the ship.
+Le Joola remained capsized but afloat until around 3 pm, at which point it finally sank stern first, taking with it those who were unable to get out of the ship.